-Our results clearly prove that the functionalities of the AOF-LDW station can be augmented by collecting data from the physical space and using them to monitor the similarity between the machined workpiece and its digital copy.
-In the future, the digital pattern could be decomposed into fundamental patterns, for instance by means of Fourier transformation, in order to directly provide suitable driving parameters to the AOF-system.
-In conjunction with an appropriate XYZ scanning this strategy will enable the realization of totally automatized and digitally controlled laser-based machining tools.
+Our results clearly prove that the functionalities of the AOF-LDW station can be augmented by collecting data from the physical space and using it to monitor the similarity between the machined workpiece and its digital copy.
+In the future, the digital pattern could be decomposed into fundamental patterns, for instance, by means of Fourier transformation, in order to directly provide the AOF system with suitable driving parameters.
+In conjunction with appropriate XYZ scanning, this strategy will enable the realisation of totally automatised and digitally controlled laser-based machining tools.

-As we implement more computational operations and improve the data collection capabilities at the physical level, with sensors or advanced imaging methods, interesting possibilities will continue to emerge, providing novel opportunities for laser machining tools development and optimization.
+As we implement more computational operations and improve data collection capabilities at the physical level, with sensors or advanced imaging methods, interesting possibilities will continue to emerge, providing novel opportunities for laser machining tool development and optimisation.

 Material processing with the AOF-LDW station

-The previous sections demonstrate that the AOF technology can be effectively integrated into an LDW station and then into a cyber-physical system.
-The question remains in proving if the AOF enables high-throughput laser manufacturing.
-To answer this question, we used the AOF-LDW for machining several materials (metals, semiconductors, and polymers) in both additive and subtractive mode.
+The previous sections demonstrate that AOF technology can be effectively integrated into an LDW station and then into a cyber-physical system.
+What remains is proving if the AOF cavity enables high-throughput laser manufacturing.
+To answer this question, we used the AOF-LDW station to machine several materials (metals, semiconductors, and polymers) in both additive and subtractive mode.

-Figure 4 shows two examples of subtractive laser manufacturing of semiconductors and metals, namely patterns ablated in silicon, Figure 4. a), and palladium, Figure 4. b), respectively.
-For the ablation of Si we used both piezoelectric couples of the AOF-cavity to generate a 2D distribution of the diffracted beamlets.
-In more details, driving the piezoelectric plates at the resonant frequency fr = 4.5 MHz led to a 5-fold enhancement in the throughput of the manufacturing process.
-Differently, for the ablation of palladium we used only one axis of the AOF-cavity that we modulated between ON and OFF states while snake-scanning the sample surface.
-This strategy resulted in a more complex pattern and a 9-fold enhancement (in the ON state) in the throughput of laser ablation.
+Figure 4 shows two examples of subtractive laser manufacturing of semiconductors and metals, e.g. patterns ablated in silicon [Figure 4. a)] and palladium [Figure 4. b)].
+For the ablation of Si, we used both piezoelectric couples of the AOF cavity to generate a 2D distribution of the diffracted beamlets.
+In detail, driving the piezoelectric plates at the resonant frequency of fr = 4.5 MHz led to a 5-fold enhancement in the throughput of the manufacturing process.
+Alternatively, for the ablation of palladium, we used only one axis of the AOF cavity, which we modulated between the ON and OFF states while snake-scanning the sample surface.
+This strategy resulted in a more complex pattern and a 9-fold enhancement (in the ON state) in the throughput of the laser ablation.

-As shown in Figure 5, the AOF-LDW also allows machining an entire area with a single laser irradiation when interference patterns are used.
-We tested this functionality in both additive, Figure 5.a) and b), and subtractive, Figure 5.c) and d), modes.
-In particular, Figure 5.a) shows photo-polymerized structures formed by scanning an epoxy resin along the X-axis with an intensity pattern generated at the acoustic frequency of 1.2 MHz.
-To increase the complexity of the polymeric structures, we exploited a binary modulation (ON–OFF and vice versa) of the AOF cavity while snake-scanning the resin.
-Figure 5.b) shows a 3D map of a representative portion of the photo-polymerized structures that highlights the high quality of the prepared surfaces without evident defects or irregularities.
+As shown in Figure 5, the AOF-LDW station also allows for the machining of an entire area with single-laser irradiation when interference patterns are used.
+We tested this functionality in both additive [Figure 5 a) and b)] and subtractive [Figure 5 c) and d)] modes.
+Figure 5 a) in particular shows photo-polymerised structures formed by scanning an epoxy resin along the X-axis with an intensity pattern generated at an acoustic frequency of 1.2 MHz.
+To increase the complexity of the polymeric structures, we exploited the binary modulation (ON–OFF and vice versa) of the AOF cavity while snake-scanning the resin.
+Figure 5 b) shows a 3D map of a representative portion of the photo-polymerised structures that highlights the high quality of the prepared surfaces without evident defects or irregularities.